-4.2 Electrical Problems
+5.2 Electrical Problems

 PROBLEM CAUSE SOLUTION Up/down movement too slow Up/down rollers stuck Adjust the rollers.
 Up/down belt too loose Adjust the belt to be as loose as possible without slipping Thermal overload tripped Reset.
 Up/down or power feed motors do not work.
 Worn/dirty contacts in the drum switch Replace the switch or remove the control panel cover and clean the contacts.
 Bad key switch Replace the key switch.
-Circuit breaker Reset the circuit breaker in the control box ( See Section 4.10 ).
 Burned-out motor Replace the motor.
 Power feed motor does not work.
 Sawdust buildup in the power feed pulleys Sawdust buildup puts mechanical bind on power feed which causes thermal overload.
 Remove sawdust from the pulleys and operate normally.
 Reset overload and operate normally.
 Up/down or power feed switches remain engaged when switch is released.
 Worn or dirty contacts in the drum switches Manually move the power feed or up/down switch to the neutral or "off" position.
 Replace the drum switch or remove the control panel cover and clean and lubricate the contacts.
 NOTE: Use only contact grease supplied by Wood-Mizer.
 Drum switch spring broken Manually move the power feed or up/down switch back to the neutral or "off" position.
 Replace the drum switch spring.
 Up/down or power feed motors overheat and loose power.
 System overload or bind occurred Correct the problem.
-See Section 4.4 Power Feed Problems.
+See Section 5.3 Power Feed Problems. .
 Allow the motor to cool before restarting.
 Normal operation factors exceeded (e.g. up/down control jockeyed excessively) Allow the motor to cool before restarting.

-4.4 Power Feed Problems
+5.3 Power Feed Problems.